 The Significance of Arc Resistance in Material Selection

-Arc resistance is defined as the ability of an insulating material to withstand a high voltage electric arc and resist the formation of a conducting path along its surface.
+Arc resistance is defined as insulating material to withstand a high voltage electric arc and resist the formation of a conducting path along its surface.
 This conducting path is the result of thermal and chemical decomposition and erosion of the material.
-Therefore plastic materials with superior arc resistance properties are selected to handle application susceptible to electric arcing.
+Therefore plastic materials with superior arc resistance properties are selected to handle applications susceptible to electric arcing.
 Tracking, which is commonly associated with arcing, happens when a high voltage source of current leads to a leakage or fault path across the surface of an insulating material, slowly forming a carbonized path, which appears as a thin line between two electrodes.
 Tracking is accelerated by the presence of surface contaminants such as dirt, oil, or moisture.
 Since arc resistance varies from material to material, material property comparisons quantify the property in units of time.
-It is expressed as the number of seconds a material resists the formation of an electrically conducting path along its surface when it is subjected to a high voltage, low current arc close to its surface.
+It is expressed as the number of seconds a material resists the formation of an electrically conducting path along its surface when subjected to a high voltage, low current arc close to its surface.
 Thus it acts as a tangible source of differentiation between various plastic materials with respect to arc resistance.

 Failure of Plastic Materials Due to Electric Arc